DAMEDIC/fhir-toolbox-go/README.md

 ## Features

 - FHIR® model types with JSON and XML (un)marshaling
-    - R4, R4B & R5

-      use build tags `r4`, `r4b` or `r5` for conditional compilation if you only need runtime support for specific versions

     - generated from the FHIR® specification
     ```Go
     var r r4.ContainedResource // container class because json.Unmarshal can not unmarshal directly into interfaces